 Accessories: Some pan types were sold with accessories considered important — even essential — to the pan’s function.

 - Lifters: Daubières, braisières, asparagus pans, and fish poaching pans were expected to have removable perforated platforms called lifters.
-Unfortunately it seems like the lifter survives with the piece only about half the time, and so I have reluctantly
+Looking at online listings, unfortunately it seems like the lifter survives with the piece only about half the time.
+A lifter is not so crucial for a daubière (or similar), but I do think it’s essential for the fish poachers (turbotières, poissonières, et cetera), as delicate fish really do benefit from careful handling during cooking.

 - Potato steamer disk: Mauviel’s odd-shaped potato steamer needs a circular perforated disk to sit in the narrow neck to keep the potatoes from falling into the water reservoir.
 I consider this a required accessory so if you buy one, make sure the disk is included.